MithrilJS/mithril-query/README.md

 ### Event triggering

 It is also possible to trigger element events like `onfocus` and `onclick` and set values on `<input>`-fields.
-This allows you to write "integration tests" that run also on serverside.
+This allows you to write "integration tests" that run also on server side.

-Attention: Currently there is no event bubbleing supported.
+Attention: Currently there is no event bubbling supported.

 * `out.click(selector, [eventData])` – Runs `onclick` for first element that matches selector.
 Optional `eventData` is given as to the event constructor. `eventData.redraw = false` is respected.
-* `out.setValue(selector, string, event)` – Runs `oninput` and `onchange` for first element that matches selector.
+* `out.setValue(selector, string, [eventData])` – Runs `oninput` and `onchange` for first element that matches selector.
 * `out.trigger(selector, eventname, [eventData])` – General purpose event triggerer.
 Calls `eventname` on first matching element.

 It also supports key events

 * `out.keydown(selector, keycode, [eventData])` – calls `onkeydown` with `keycode`
-* `out.keydown(selector, keyname, [eventData])` – calse `onkeydown` with keycode mapped from name.
+* `out.keydown(selector, keyname, [eventData])` – calls `onkeydown` with keycode mapped from name.
 Mapping is done with [this lib](https://github.com/npmcomponent/yields-keycode).

 `keyup`, `keypress` are supported as well.